 31.4.3.2 Cost Allocation Principles

-Cost allocation for regulated transmission responses to NYISO studies of future congestion shall be determined by the NYISO based upon the principle that beneficiaries should bear the cost responsibility.
+Cost allocation for RETPs shall be determined by the ISO based upon the principle that beneficiaries should bear the cost responsibility.
 The specific cost allocation methodology in Section 31.4.3.4 incorporates the following elements:

-31.4.3.2.1 The focus of the cost allocation methodology shall be on responses to specific conditions identified in studies of future congestion.
+31.4.3.2.1 The focus of the cost allocation methodology shall be on responses to specific conditions identified in the CARIS.

-31.4.3.2.2 Potential impacts unrelated to addressing the identified congestion shall not be considered for the purpose of cost allocation for regulated economic projects.
+31.4.3.2.2 Potential impacts unrelated to addressing the identified congestion shall not be considered for the purpose of cost allocation for RETPs.

-31.4.3.2.3 Economic projects that were previously analyzed can proceed on a market basis with willing buyers and sellers at any time.
+31.4.3.2.3 Projects analyzed hereunder as proposed RETPs may proceed on a market basis with willing buyers and sellers at any time.

 31.4.3.2.4 Cost allocation shall be based upon a beneficiaries pay approach.
-Cost allocation under the NYISO tariff for a regulated economic project shall be applicable only when a super majority of the beneficiaries of the project, as defined in Section 31.4.3.6 of this Attachment Y, vote to support the project.
+Cost allocation under the ISO tariff for a RETP shall be applicable only when a super majority of the beneficiaries of the project, as defined in Section 31.4.3.6 of this Attachment Y, vote to support the project.

-31.4.3.2.5 Beneficiaries of a regulated economic project shall be those entities economically benefiting from the proposed project.
+31.4.3.2.5 Beneficiaries of a RETP shall be those entities economically benefiting from the proposed project.
 The cost allocation among beneficiaries shall be based upon their relative economic benefit.

 31.4.3.2.6 Consideration shall be given to the proposed project’s payback period.